3EMEgos/planeRF/README.md

 The `Dash##` and `Anvil##` folders contain major iterations of Dash and Anvil web apps.

 The features of the planeRF web app include:
++ A side bar with subheadings for:
+  + Introduction page
+  + Calculation/plots page
 + Calculate both $S_E=|E|²/377$ and $S_H=377|H|²$.
 + Calculate for both transverse magnetic (TM) and transverse electric (TE) modes of the incident plane wave.
 + Provide user input for: